vk6mo/EasyPalHelper/README.md

 To use EasyPal Helper, in simple terms
 1. Install EasyPalHelper
 2. Set up the configuration for you, located on the "Setup Etc" tab.
 Note there are three (3) tabs of setup information.
 Most users will enter the same information for the Notification server and the On Air Status server

+Some parameters provide more information if you 'hover' over them using your mouse.
+This has been done where it was thought additional information would be helpful.

 To make notifications and on-air status work well, it is recommended:
 1. You set up a common ftp server for your EasyPal group (a qsl.net account works well for this).